 The Solstices and Mayan Architecture

 The Mayans constructed many of their sacred cities like Tulum, Chichen Itza and Uxmal with the solstices and equinoxes in mind.
 You will find that the Mayan observatories and temples were positioned specifically to observe the movements of the sun.
-A clear example of this can be found at Chichén Itzá, just an hour or so from Villa del Palmar Cancun.
+A clear example of this can be found at Chichén Itzá, located 131 miles (211 km) from Villa del Palmar Cancun, approximately a 2.5 hour drive.
 The main pyramid at Chichén Itzá, known as the Temple of Kukulcan, is constructed in such a way that during the Summer Solstice the sun casts perfect shadows on the the south and west sides so that it looks to be split in two.
-The Spring Equinox that falls around March 21 at Chichén Itzá is even more impressive.
+The Spring Equinox that falls around March 21st at Chichén Itzá is even more impressive.
 The shadows cast by the sun look like the outline of a snake descending the steps of the pyramid.

-Why not join us next year for the Summer Solstice or plan now for the next equinox on September 21st or the Winter Solstice on December 21st?
+Why not book your stay at Villa del Palmar Cancun in time for the Summer Solstice or plan now for the next equinox on September 22nd or the Winter Solstice on December 21st?